winningproduct/learn-portal/content/introduction/02-products-are-different.md

 ### Customer Onboarding

-Product must be seamlessly accessible by potential customers through integrated capabilities such as self-sign-up, trials, documentary, online payments.etc.
-The core product has to be engineered to support customer onboarding in a frictionless manner.
-Bespoke and enterprise applications have a straightforward onboarding process as the target user segments are known in advance.
+Software products must be seamlessly accessible by potential customers.
+They should be able to use self-sign-up, trials, and documents to understand the product's capabilities and lead their way to become customers.
+We need to engineer the core product to support customer onboarding in a frictionless manner.
+Bespoke and enterprise applications have a straightforward onboarding process since they know the target user segments in advance.

 ### Product Licensing